White House goes all in on ‘Bidenomics’

 Republicans are set to keep playing the drumbeat that the economy is not strong, pointing to the higher-than-normal prices of food and fuel, as well as housing and car loans.

-Meanwhile, the White House is embarking on the second stint of its “Investing in America tour” this summer, which involves Cabinet members and officials traveling to over 20 states to argue that Republicans want to send jobs and factories oversees.
+Meanwhile, the White House is embarking on the second stint of its “Investing in America tour” this summer, which involves Cabinet members and officials traveling to more than 20 states to argue Republicans want to send jobs and factories overseas.

 The Republican National Committee (RNC), meanwhile, is coining it “Biden’s Bankrupting America Tour.”